MMHJIALOL/RTLtoGDSFlow/README.md

-VLSI Design Flow RTL to GDS
+# VLSI Design Flow RTL to GDS

-This project shows a complete VLSI design flow using only open source tools.
+This project demonstrates a complete VLSI design flow using only open source tools.
-The flow starts from RTL design and goes up to synthesis, timing analysis, and equivalence checking.
+The flow starts from RTL design and goes up to synthesis, timing analysis, and logical equivalence checking.

-The main goal is to understand how industry style digital design works without using paid EDA tools.
+The aim of this project is to understand an industry style digital design flow without using licensed EDA tools.

+---

-Project Overview
+## Project Overview

-The design is written in Verilog and includes multiple logic blocks.
+The design is written in Verilog and consists of multiple logic blocks.
-A top level module selects which block to use based on a control input.
+A top level module selects which block is active based on a control input.

-The flow followed is:
+The design flow includes:

-RTL design in Verilog
+1. RTL design in Verilog

-Simulation and functional verification
+2. Functional simulation and verification

-Waveform analysis using GTKWave
+3. Waveform analysis using GTKWave

-Code coverage analysis
+4. Code coverage analysis

-Logic synthesis using Yosys
+5. Logic synthesis using Yosys

-Static Timing Analysis using OpenSTA
+6. Static Timing Analysis using OpenSTA

-Logical equivalence checking
+7. Logical equivalence checking

+---

-Logic Blocks Used
+## Logic Blocks Used

 Clock Divider
 Reduces the input clock frequency using a counter.

 Barrel Shifter
-Shifts input data left or right in a single cycle.
+Shifts input data left or right in a single clock cycle.

-LFSR
+Linear Feedback Shift Register (LFSR)
-Generates pseudo random numbers using feedback logic.
+Generates pseudo random sequences using feedback logic.

 Parity Generator
 Generates a parity bit for error detection.

+---

-Design Behavior
+## Design Behavior

-Inputs A and C are stored in registers.
+- Inputs A and C are stored in registers

-The design works on the positive edge of the clock.
+- Design operates on the positive edge of the clock

-Reset is synchronous.
+- Reset is synchronous

-Based on value of C:
+- Output depends on the value of control input C

+Operation selection:

-C < 51 selects Clock Divider
+- C < 51 selects Clock Divider

-51 ≤ C < 100 selects Barrel Shifter
+- 51 <= C < 100 selects Barrel Shifter

-100 ≤ C ≤ 128 selects Parity Generator
+- 100 <= C <= 128 selects Parity Generator

-C > 128 selects LFSR
+- C > 128 selects LFSR

+---

-Tools Used
+## Tools Used

-Verilog for RTL design
+- Verilog HDL

-Icarus Verilog for simulation
+- Icarus Verilog for simulation

-GTKWave for waveform viewing
+- GTKWave for waveform viewing

-Covered for code coverage
+- Covered for code coverage

-Yosys for synthesis
+- Yosys for logic synthesis

-OpenSTA for timing analysis
+- OpenSTA for static timing analysis

-Sky130 standard cell library
+- Sky130 standard cell library

-All tools are open source.
+All tools used in this project are open source.

+---

-How to Run Simulation
+## How to Run Simulation

-Example command:
+Example commands:

 iverilog -o sim rtl_topmodule.v clk_divider.v barrel_shifter.v lfsr.v parity_gen.v testbench.v
 vvp sim
 gtkwave dump.vcd

+---

-Synthesis and Timing
+## Synthesis and Timing Analysis

-RTL is synthesized using Yosys.
+- RTL is synthesized using Yosys

-Same netlist is used for all timing constraints.
+- Same gate level netlist is used for all timing constraints

-Timing is analyzed using OpenSTA with different clock periods.
+- Timing analysis is performed using OpenSTA

-Area remains constant because Yosys is not timing driven.
+- Area remains constant since Yosys is not timing driven

+---

-Equivalence Checking
+## Logical Equivalence Checking

-RTL is treated as the golden design.
+- RTL design is treated as the golden reference

-Synthesized netlist is treated as the revised design.
+- Synthesized netlist is treated as the revised design

-Yosys equivalence checking confirms both designs are functionally identical.
+- Yosys equivalence checking confirms functional correctness

+---

-Results Summary
+## Results Summary

-Functional simulation passed
+- Functional simulation successful

-Good code coverage achieved
+- Good code coverage achieved

-Timing varies with constraints
+- Timing varies with clock constraints

-Area remains unchanged
+- Area remains unchanged

-Equivalence check passed successfully
+- Equivalence check passed

+---

-Author
+## Author

 Ishaan Singhal
-Delhi Technological University